Mech Showdown Onboarding Experience

 Player got distracted by all the other menu options

-Narrow down the focus by disabling other menu options
+Narrow down the focus by hiding other menu options

 Counter skill